pgimby/pjl-web/README.md

 ### pjlDB.labItem
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Used by `labDB` objects to store lab items.
+> Used by `labDB` objects to store lab items.
 Properties are accessed directly for setting and getting and type checking and validation of its properties is performed by the `labDB` object itself.

 #### Properties